 By Lucille Shield

-As the new school year kicks off, MIHS Leadership is busy gearing up for two more semesters of spirit-packed events.
+As the new school year kicks off, MIHS ASB-Leadership is busy gearing up for two more semesters of spirit-packed events.
 The MIHS Islander got the low down on the incoming class officers in a recap of last year’s elections.

 Alden Hey was elected President last year, but could not assume the role this year due to scheduling conflicts.
 There is currently no Freshman President.

 Freshman Vice President Kayla Levin has high hopes for this year.